England stay alive with thrilling win

 Amid unbearable tension and with rain falling - play could have been stopped with England ahead on the DLS method - England needed last-wicket pair Charlie Dean and Anya Shrubsole to find eight runs.

-Number 11 Shrubsole, who was England's hero in both the final and semi-final five years ago, drove Brooke Halliday for four to bring the scores level, then hit the winning run from the next ball.
+Number 11 Shrubsole, who was England's hero in both the final and semi-final five years ago, drove Brooke Halliday for four to tie the scores, then hit the winning run from the next ball.

 England draw level on four points with India and New Zealand and are likely to reach the semi-finals if they beat Pakistan and Bangladesh, the bottom two teams in the group.